zim514/script.service.hue/README.md

 ## Notes:
 - Hue Bridge with nPNP only
-	- Requires bridge & Kodi connectivity to Philipps servers ( https://discovery.meethue.com/ )
+	- Requires bridge & Kodi connectivity to Philips servers ( https://discovery.meethue.com/ )
 - Does not support multiple bridges on your network
 - Only tested on LibreElec 9.0.2 & Windows 10, but no reason it shouldn't work anywhere.
 - No ambilight / dynamic lighting support.